Noma (disease): History

-Known in antiquity to such physicians as Hippocrates and Galen, noma was once reported around the world, including in Europe and the United States.
+Known in antiquity to such medical doctors as Hippocrates and Galen, noma was once reported around the world, including in Europe and the United States.
 The disease was well-known in the Netherlands in the 1500s and 1600s.
 The first clinical description of noma was in 1595 by a Dutch man, Carolus Battus.
 Dutch surgeon Cornelis van de Voorde first used the term "noma" to describe the disease in 1680.
 A European scientist, Gabriel Lund, attributed noma to poverty, cramped living conditions, and malnutrition in 1765.
-English physician John Addington Symmonds linked the disease to previous infection with measles.
+English medical doctor John Addington Symmonds linked the disease to previous infection with measles.
 The first surgical treatment for noma sequelae was performed in 1781.
 Surgical treatments for sequelae developed throughout the 1800s.
 In the late 1800s, scientists suspected that noma was caused by bacteria.

 With improvements in hygiene and nutrition, noma has disappeared from industrialized countries since the 20th century, except during World War II when it was endemic to the Auschwitz and Belsen concentration camps.
-The disease and treatments were studied by Berthold Epstein, a Czech physician and forced-labor prisoner who had recommended the study under Josef Mengele's direction.
+The disease and treatments were studied by Berthold Epstein, a Czech medical doctor and forced-labor prisoner who had recommended the study under Josef Mengele's direction.

 Since 1970, there has been little research done on noma, with few exceptions.
-One exception is Cyril Enwonwu, a Nigerian scientist focusing on noma.
+One such exception is Cyril Enwonwu, a Nigerian scientist focusing on noma.